About the MVHC

 The Maumee River is the longest in the entire Great Lakes System and is an Ohio designated State Scenic and Recreational River.
 Its watershed encompasses over 6,500 square miles (the size of Connecticut and Rhode Island combined) in Ohio, Indiana, and Michigan.

-Our partners include 49 organizations spanning a 7-county area in Ohio, Indiana, and Michigan.
-Together we have a stronger voice and more impact furthering our mutual missions.
+Our partners include 57 organizations spanning a 7-county area in Ohio, Indiana, and Michigan.
+Together, we have a stronger voice and more impact furthering our mutual missions.
 Or partners include museums, historical & genealogical societies, park districts, heritage & cultural sites, libraries, battle sites, recreational trail clubs, soil & water conservation districts, chambers of commerce, visitor bureaus, and others that embrace our mission.

 Our Officers and Board